sebasvil20/TalksUpAPI/README.md

 At this time, you have a RESTful API server running at `http://127.0.0.1:8080`.
 It provides the following endpoints:

-* `GET /ping`: a healthcheck service provided for health checking purpose
+* `GET /health`: a healthcheck service provided for health checking purpose
-* `POST /users`: create new user
+* `POST /users/new`: create new user
+* `POST /users/login`: login with user credentials to receive jwt token

-Try the URL `http://localhost:8080/ping` in a browser, and you should see something like `"PONG"` displayed.
+Try the URL `http://localhost:8080/health` in a browser, and you should see something like `"PONG"` displayed.

 ## Project Layout